Getting Used To Contact Lenses Is Challenging For First Timers

 Wash Wash Wash

-Washing your hands before putting in contacts is absolutely necessary to being able to wear them successfully, and is critical for maintaining healthy eyes.
+Washing your hands before putting in any contact lens is absolutely necessary to being able to wear them successfully, and is critical for maintaining healthy eyes.
 Any small piece of dirt or debris, even tiny fabric fibers, can get stuck on your contact and irritate the eye.
 Begin by washing your hands with soap and drying them on a lint-free cloth.
 It’s always best to put on makeup after contacts are already in, as touching mascara or eye shadow with your fingers can transfer some of the makeup to your contact lens, causing irritation.

 Allow Enough Time